-In Oueensland, the Department of Environmental and Resource Management (DERM), formed in 2009, authorises environmentally relevant activities for mining, mineral exploration and petroleum exploration and production.
-Mining, petroleum and exploration projects considered to have a low risk of serious environmental harm will need to comply with standard conditions specified in a Code of Environmental Compliance.
-For all other mining, petroleum and exploration projects, DERM must decide conditions for an environmental authority before the Minister for Mines and Energy or Governor in Council grants the tenement.
-The environmental authority under the Environmental Protection Act 1994 does not take effect until the mining or petroleum tenement is granted under the Mineral Resources Act 1989 or the Petroleum and Gas (Production and Safety) Act 2004.
+In Queensland, the Environment Protection Agency (EPA), formed in 1999, authorises environmentally relevant activities for mining and exploration.
+Mining and exploration projects considered to have a low risk of serious environmental harm will need to comply with standard conditions specified in a Code of Environmental Compliance.
+For all other mining and exploration projects, the EPA must decide conditions for an environmental authority before the Minister for Mines and Energy or Governor in Council grants the tenement.
+The environmental authority under the Environmental Protection Act 1994 does not take effect until the mining tenement is granted under the Mineral Resources Act 1989.